MaterSim/AtomisticSimulation/README.md

 ## 2.2 Different types of thermostats

 To introduce the thermostat to a MD system, the trick is to modify the integrator.
 Currently, there exist several flavors of thermostat techniques.
+Perhaps the easiest way to rescale the velecities to force the total kinet energy to be equal to $\frac{3NkT}{2}$ at every few steps.
+However, this kind of rescaling can definitely perturb the MD trajectory strongly and thus not recommended.
+Below I will show you a few better strategies.

 ### 2.2.1 The Anderson thermostat